Frequently Asked Questions

-TNR stands for "Trap, Neuter and Return" (some people prefer the term "Release" instead of "Return").
+TNR stands for "Trap, Neuter and Return".
 TNR is a program in which unsocialized and unadoptable cats living our communities are humanely trapped, sterilized so they can't produce more kittens, vaccinated, ear-tipped (to show they have been fixed) and then returned to where they were trapped so that they may continue to live out their lives in peace.

 Take a look at our TNR Basics guide.
 You can borrow humane traps from us for which we require a refundable deposit.
 IMPORTANT: You must make spay/neuter appointments for the cats you want to trap before you attempt to trap them.
 Otherwise you may be stuck with cats in traps and nowhere to take them to be fixed!

 Yes.
 The Cat House on the Kings is a qualified 501(c)(3) tax-exempt charity.
-Our EIN is 27-0015288.
+Our Tax ID is 27-0015288.
 Please note, however, that although donations are tax-exempt, in particular are not tax exempt.